KhangLTM/Userlist/README.md

 **Let me explain:**
 - UserApi.js initializes axios with HTTP base Url and headers.
 - To have a CRUD of users I will use a Composition API thing called composable,which is a separate file that will contain all the methods we need
-- There are 2 main components: UserIndex to display main content of the app and UserForm to Create or Update user's information
+- There are 2 main components: ListUser to display main content of the app and UserForm to Create or Update user's information

 ### User Composable